‘Teen Mom 2’ Jenelle Evans’s Custody Battle Heats Up After Birth Of Baby Girl

 Jenelle Evans’ relationship with her mother hasn’t appeared healthy since fans first met her on 16 & Pregnant years ago, but all the while, Barbara has maintained a positive relationship with Evans’ oldest child, Jace.
 She’s also spent time with Evans’ two youngest children, Kaiser, 2, and Ensley, who was born in January.

-Jenelle Evans went on to reveal that she had skipped out on the recent Teen Mom 2 live after show because her feelings had been hurt.
+Jenelle Evans went on to reveal that she had skipped out on the recent Teen Mom 2 live aftershow because her feelings had been hurt.

 “My feelings are extremely hurt and this is why I do not attend the live shows.
 My mentality is very important for my three children,” Jenelle Evans continued.

-Jenelle Evans welcomed her first child, Jace, in 2009 while dating his father Andrew Lewis.
+Jenelle Evans welcomed her first child, Jace, in 2009 while dating his father, Andrew Lewis.
 Years later, she gave birth to her second child, Kaiser, with former fiancé Nathan Griffith.
 Then, on January 24, she and current fiancé David Eason welcomed daughter Ensley Jolie.

 Jenelle Evans attempted to explain why she and Eason remained in Los Angeles for over a week without their child by claiming the network had forced her to travel out of town for work.
 A short time later, Chelsea Houska, who gave birth just one day after Jenelle Evans, seemingly shot down Evans’ claims and said that MTV had been extremely understanding of her desire to stay in South Dakota with her baby boy.

 “I’m sure MTV would FORCE a 5-week postpartum mom to do an after show,” one user on Twitter wrote in a message to Jenelle Evans days ago, via a report by Radar Online on March 3.

 Another added, “I hear Jenelle is staying in Cali until the next after show… 10 consecutive days away from baby.
 That baby doesn’t know her.”

 “Where is your newborn infant?
 You left your newborn baby to fly to the show and didn’t even show up,” a third Twitter user noted.